MATYJAGUZ075/ForceGL3.0-Remapped/README.md

 This mod has been successfully tested on real OpenGL 3.0 hardware.

 However, Minecraft officially requires OpenGL 3.2, so some future Minecraft versions, snapshots, mods or resource packs may not work correctly.

 ---

+## Bug Reports

+Found a bug?

+Please open an issue on GitHub and include:

+- Your Minecraft version.
+- Your GPU model.
+- Your operating system.
+- The complete **latest.log** or crash report.

+Bug reports **without logs** are very difficult to investigate.

+---